rootofmylife/LAL-Parser/README.md

 ## Requirements

 * Python 3.6 or higher.
-* The Python package requirements can be installed through the `requirements.sh` file.
+* The Python package requirements can be installed through the `requirements.txt` file.
 * Run `make` in ./EVALB.

 ## Pre-trained models